 Our programs, whether delivered through in-person events or on virtual platforms, support real change by accompanying our Scholars' development, so they acquire skills to get past the doorstep of our institutions and bring positive change from within.
-In the words of Canada's former Governor General, and esteemed Foundation Member, the Right Honourable David Johnston, from his recent book Trust: Twenty Ways to Build a Better Country: "Knowing there is more than one way to get where we all want to go enables us to remain united, encourages us to work together, and engenders trust."
+In the words of Canada's former Governor General, and esteemed Foundation Member, the Right including the social injustices exacerbated by the pandemic.

+Honourable David Johnston, from his recent book Trust: Twenty Ways to Build a Better Country: "Knowing there is more than one way to get where we all want to go enables us to remain united, encourages us to work together, and engenders trust."